Ted Musgrave: Pre-NASCAR

-In 1987 he moved to Franklin, Wisconsin and went national in the ASA series in Terry Baker's ride that Bobby Dotter vacated.
+In 1987, he moved to Franklin, Wisconsin and went national in the ASA series in Terry Baker's ride that Bobby Dotter vacated.
 Musgrave finished 21 of 25 events, winning at the Milwaukee Mile, Birmingham, and Huntsville.
 He earned rookie of the year honors by finishing fifth in points.

+NASCAR career

 Winston Cup Series

 In 1990, Musgrave was called upon by Winston Cup team owner Ray DeWitt to replace Rich Vogler, who had been killed at a wreck at Salem Speedway.
 Musgrave had four starts in the Cup Series that year, his best finish being a 22nd at the Checker Auto Parts 500.
 From 1991 to 1993, he raced the No. 55 for the DeWitt/Ulrich team.
-He was runner-up to Bobby Hamilton for rookie of the year in 1991 and had twelve Top 10 finishes.
+He was runner-up to Bobby Hamilton for rookie of the year in 1991 and had twelve top-ten finishes.

 In 1992, driving for Dewitt/Ulrich, he led all Winston Cup drivers in laps completed.
-In 1994, he was hired by Jack Roush to race for Roush Racing in the No. 16 Family Channel-sponsored Ford Thunderbird as a teammate to Mark Martin.
-In his first season, Musgrave had three poles and finished 15th in points.
-In 1995, Musgrave had a breakout year of sorts, posting seven Top 5 finishes (including two second-place finishes) and 13 Top 10’s.
+In 1994, he was hired by Jack Roush to race for Roush Racing in the No. 16 Family Channel Ford Thunderbird as a teammate to Mark Martin.
+In his first season, Musgrave had three poles and finished fifteenth in points.
+In 1995, Musgrave had a breakout year of sorts, posting seven top-five finishes (including two 2nd-place finishes) and thirteen top-tens.
 At one point in the season, he was third in Winston Cup points.
 He slumped late in the season and finished seventh, but most felt his first race win was just around the corner.
 The 1996 season turned out to be a disappointment for Musgrave.
 He usually ran well in most races, but could never find what he needed to get his first win.
-He had several Top 10’s early in the season, but once again slumped in the second half and wound up 17th in points.
+He had several top-tens early in the season, but once again slumped in the second half and wound up seventeenth in points.
 He did, however, win the pole for the final Winston Cup race ever held at North Wilkesboro Speedway.